bryanz787/PomoPlayer/README.md

 ### Description and Credits:

 A simplified pomodoro study method timer created in React.
-This project aims to give the user access to a cutomizeable browser based pomodoro timer while simultaneously providing the user with a selection of lofi study music to study with at their disposal.
+This project aims to give the user access to a cutomizeable browser based pomodoro timer while simultaneously providing the user with a selection of free-use lofi study music to study with at their disposal.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).